 Luca Guadagnino’s exquisite coming-of-age love story Call Me by Your Name explores a passionate summer affair between two young men.
 Here the director explains why the film is a homage to the cinema he loves and discusses his debt to his great idol Bernardo Bertolucci.
 By Pamela Hutchinson.

 David Fincher’s Netflix series Mindhunter explores the genesis of behavioural profiling in the FBI in the 1970s.
-Here the director discusses psychosexual sadism and how to make sense of people who like cutting up hitchhikers.
-By Simran Hans.
+The director talks with Simran Hans about psychosexual sadism and how to make sense of people who like cutting up hitchhikers.

 The Death of Stalin, a viciously funny portrait of the jockeying for power that follows the demise of the Soviet dictator, bears all the hallmarks of the satirical genius of its director Armando Iannucci, showcasing a gallery of slightly rubbish people insulting each other in a hurry.
 By Ben Walters.